jeffscottlevine/aws-monitor-root/README.md

 ## Overview

-This CloudFormation template generates installs an AWS Lambda function and an EventBridge rule that detects the following events and sends out SNS notifications.
+The CloudFormation template in this repo installs an AWS Lambda function and an Amazon EventBridge rule that detects the following events and sends out Amazon SNS notifications.

 1. API calls made by the root user
 2. Console logins by the root user